-Musicians may agree beforehand, or not.!, in what form, duration and / or route is going to perform the piece.
+Musicians may agree beforehand (or not.!) in what form, duration and / or route is going to perform the piece.
 For example they will agree on the number of times or turns the score will be played, it is advisable to play at least four laps.
 It is recommended that instruments of the same type running opposite paths.

-The reading of the score can start at the top left of the page or at the bottom right of the page, when you are finished, you can restart either in the same place and in the opposite direction, or jump and start the same thing already you have played, it is advisable to exchange notes inside each sub-box of score.
+The reading of the score can start at the top left of the page or at the bottom right of the page, when you are finished, you restart either in the same place or in the opposite direction, or jump and start the same thing already you have played, it is advisable to exchange notes inside each sub-box inside score.

-This piece is important NOT to listen to other musicians; act completely independent and never try to match the other musicians, each musician has his own rhythm and intensities accounts.
-The attacks and end of each note will be started and ended independently from the others, clearly state at what time the note is started and when the note is finished, you can even make a tiny crescendo at the end of each long note, cutting a little abruptly.
+In this piece is very important NOT to listen to other musicians; act completely independent and never try to match the other musicians, each musician has his own rhythm and intensities.
+The attacks and end of each note will be started and ended independently from the others, clearly state at what time the note is started and when the note is finished, you can even make a tiny crescendo at the end of each long note and cut a little abruptly.

-Each musician independently has to have the $\ = 60$ very firmly in his absolute tempo, (please see the 5th. box from the beginning in the score who are only in $\ = 0$), between each note you can breath or make a little pause depending the note who follows to play; if the note is long you make a long pause or breath, if the note is short, you make a short pause equilibrating the hole piece who schematizing the form, is a very long accelerando or very long rallentando depending on were you start reading, at the end or at the beginning.
-When a note is outside the range of the instrument, play it in other octave, but always respecting the intensity.
+Each musician independently has to have the J = 60 very firmly in his absolute tempo, (please see the 5th. box from the beginning in the score who is in J), between each note you can breath or make a little pause depending the note who follows to play; if the note is long you make a long pause or breath, if the note is short, you make a short pause equilibrating the hole piece who schematizing the form is a very long accelerando or very long rallentando depending on were you start reading, at the end or at the beginning of the score.

+When a note is outside the range of the instrument, play it in other octave, but always respecting the dynamic.